Gut Health

 Green tea or green tea extract offers another fix for leaky gut.

-Research at Ohio State shows that a month of consuming green tea extract can give you a triple benefit – keeping your blood sugar level down, reducing inflammation in the gut and plugging a leaky gut.
+Research at Ohio State shows that a month of consuming green tea extract can give you a triple benefit – keeping your blood sugar level down, reducing inflammation in the gut, and plugging a leaky gut.

 This research involved 40 people.
-Twenty-one of them had metabolic syndrome – which means they had developed problems like excess fat around their middle along with high blood pressure, low HDL (so-called good cholesterol) and high levels of triglycerides (blood fats) plus high blood sugar.
+Twenty-one of them had metabolic syndrome – which means they had developed problems like excess fat around their middle along with high blood pressure, low HDL (so-called good cholesterol), and high levels of triglycerides (blood fats) plus high blood sugar.
 The other nineteen people in the study were in relatively normal health.

 The researchers point out that the green tea extracts that people consumed contained the same amount of beneficial catechins as contained in five cups of green tea.
-Catechins are natural substances in green tea that have been linked to improvements of memory and other benefits.
+Catechins are natural substances in green tea that have been linked to improvements in memory and other benefits.

 #6.
 Limit alcohol, don’t smoke for your gut’s sake